huishingchong/ris_jamming_anomaly_detection/README.md

 ### Other

 - The `datasets` folder contain train (train_jamming_features_research.csv) and test datasets (\*\_test.csv)
 - For transparency, you can find the folder of the full experimental results output used for analysis and reported in dissertation.
 This is located in `experimental_results` folder.
-Subfolder 'rq2' was for RQ2, '
+Subfolder 'rq2' was for RQ2, 'eval' was for evaluation (RQ3) standard threhsold, 'eval_stealthy_threshold' was for evaluation (RQ3) stealthy threshold. and 'active_jamming' for comparison

 ## References